Id, Ego, and Superego

 Conversely, a weak or underdeveloped superego might result in a person with poor morals or antisocial behavior, since the internal “brakes” on the id are insufficient.

-Indeed, traditional psychoanalytic theory sometimes viewed criminal or antisocial personalities as having a deficient superego (no strong conscience to restrain impulses).
+Indeed, traditional psychoanalytic theory sometimes viewed criminal or antisocial personalities as having a deficient superego, with no strong conscience to restrain impulses.

 Examples of the Id, Ego, and Superego

-An example of the id, ego, and superego interaction can be illustrated through a person on a strict diet who is tempted by a box of delicious donuts at work.
-The id impulsively desires immediate gratification by indulging in the donuts.
+Picture a person on a strict diet who is tempted by a box of donuts at work.

-At the same time, the superego reminds the person of their commitment to a healthy lifestyle and instills feelings of guilt for considering breaking the diet.
+At the same time, the superego reminds the person of their commitment to a healthy lifestyle, instilling guilt at the very thought of breaking the diet.

 Skipping a workout:

-• The id: I want to skip my workout because I feel lazy and just want to relax.
+• Id: I want to skip my workout because I feel lazy and just want to relax.

-• The superego: I shouldn’t skip the workout because it’s essential for my health and discipline.
+• Superego: I shouldn’t skip the workout because it’s essential for my health and discipline.

-• The ego: I can do a shorter workout today and make up for it with a longer session tomorrow.
+• Ego: I can do a shorter workout today and make up for it with a longer session tomorrow.

 Buying an expensive item:

-• The id: I want this luxury bag now because it’s stylish and will make me feel good.
+• Id: I want this luxury bag now because it’s stylish and will make me feel good.

-• The superego: I shouldn’t spend so much on a bag when I could save or use that money for more essential things.
+• Superego: I shouldn’t spend so much on a bag when I could save or use that money for more essential things.

-• The ego: I’ll save a portion of my salary for a few months, and if I still want it, I’ll buy the bag as a reward.
+• Ego: I’ll save a portion of my salary for a few months, and if I still want it, I’ll buy the bag as a reward.

 Reacting to criticism:

-• The id: I’m upset and want to snap back immediately because they hurt my feelings.
+• Id: I’m upset and want to snap back immediately because they hurt my feelings.

-• The superego: I should remain calm and composed, taking criticism professionally and not personally.
+• Superego: I should remain calm and composed, taking criticism professionally and not personally.

-• The ego: I’ll consider the feedback, see if there’s any truth to it, and respond diplomatically, asking for clarification if needed.
+• Ego: I’ll consider the feedback, see if there’s any truth to it, and respond diplomatically, asking for clarification if needed.

 Supporting Evidence